About Rashad Robinson

 Rashad Robinson is a nationally recognized social justice leader, strategist and author.

-Rashad's work and insights are regularly featured in broadcast, print, and social media, in outlets as varied as CNN, MSNBC, BET, NPR, NewsOne, OWN, The New York Times, USA Today, The Washington Post, Essence, The Hollywood Reporter, and The Guardian.
+Rashad's work and insights are regularly featured across broadcast, print, and social media, including CNN, MSNBC, BET, NPR, NewsOne, OWN, The New York Times, USA Today, The Washington Post, Essence, The Hollywood Reporter, and The Guardian.
 He has also been profiled by Fast Company, Ebony, The Root, and the Stanford Social Innovation Review.

 Rashad also served as co-chair of the Aspen Institute’s Commission on Information Disorder.
 He won a Webby Award for Best Political Podcast in 2020 and has received numerous other honors from organizations across the social change sector.
 He received honorary doctorates from Georgetown University and St. Mary College of Maryland.
 Under his leadership, Color Of Change was featured multiple times on Fast Company’s List of Most Innovative Companies.

-For nearly 14 years, Rashad led Color Of Change, transforming the organization from a small start-up into a powerhouse of Black activism and a national force for social change driven by millions of members—capable of winning change in Silicon Valley, Wall Street, and Hollywood.
-Before COC, he led the advocacy and programmatic work at GLAAD during a period of achieving major cultural and political progress for LGBT people.
-In every role, his passion is helping people make sense of the moment and how to take strategic action.
+For nearly 14 years, Rashad led Color Of Change, transforming it into a national force for Black political power.
+Prior to that, he led advocacy at GLAAD during a period of major cultural and political progress for LGBT people.
+Across his work, he focuses on helping institutions understand the moment they are in—and how to take strategic action that leads to real outcomes.

 Learn More

-More information on Rashad’s work, his forthcoming book, From Presence to Power (July 2025), and his other writings can be found throughout www.rashadrobinson.com.
+For more information on Rashad’s forthcoming book, From Presence to Power (2026) click here.
+His other writing, interviews, and selected work can be found here.